eclipse/vorto/docs/tutorials/create_dsl_that_extend_vorto_dsl.md

 #### Checkpoint!
 No error?
 Continue.

+**Modify Vorto MWE2 files to generate files for Eclipse UI plugins

+Modify *GenerateDatatype.mwe2* in *org.eclipse.vorto.editor.datatype* to enable code generation for eclipsePlugin and the IDE

+    eclipsePlugin = {
+        enabled = true
+	}
+	genericIde = {
+        enabled = true
+    }

+Do the same thing for *GenerateFunctionblock.mwe2* in *org.eclipse.vorto.editor.functionblock*, *GenerateInformationModel.mwe2* in *org.eclipse.vorto.editor.infomodel*, and *GenerateMapping.mwe2* in *org.eclipse.vorto.editor.mapping*

+Now, go to <root>/core-bundles/language/pom.xml and uncomment the commented-out modules.

+**Import the UI plugins

+Now, import the UI plugins

+>File > Maven > Existing Maven Projects

+Point the *Root Directory* to <root>/core-bundles/language, and choose the remaining unimported projects.

+**Generate the Xtext UI artifacts

+Now, go to *GenerateDatatype.mwe2* in *org.eclipse.vorto.editor.datatype* and right click

+>Run As > MWE2 Workflow

+Do the same thing for *GenerateFunctionblock.mwe2* in *org.eclipse.vorto.editor.functionblock*, *GenerateInformationModel.mwe2* in *org.eclipse.vorto.editor.infomodel*, and *GenerateMapping.mwe2* in *org.eclipse.vorto.editor.mapping*

 **Test current installation**

 Right now, it would be a good idea to test the current vorto plugins if they are functioning correctly, before we add our own plugins.